PROGRAMS & SERVICES

 Survivors of recent or historical sexual assault may contact their regional Victim Services (VCAO) agency to determine their eligibility for compensation.
 Survivors have up to six months from the date of their disclosure of the assault to apply for this compensation, and may be eligible for up to $1000. towards counselling, or for transportation costs to their counselling.
 Call us for a referral if needed.

-Women dealing with the criminal justice system after reporting a sexual assault can find it confusing and overwhelming.
-Our organization offers support and information to women to help them through this difficult process.
+Survivors dealing with the criminal justice system after reporting a sexual assault can find it confusing and overwhelming.
+Our organization offers support and information to women, trans and non binary folks to help them through this difficult process.

 Our agency's goals are to:

-give women information and resources concerning the criminal justice system, so they know what is happening and what to expect
+give people information and resources concerning the criminal justice system, so they know what is happening and what to expect

-help women make informed decisions about their options, and provide information about where they can get answers to their questions
+help people make informed decisions about their options, and provide information about where they can get answers to their questions

-support women in their rights to choose the elements of their personal healing journeys
+support survivors in their rights to choose the elements of their personal healing journeys

 We can help with …